Mario-Kart-Felix/ts_block/README.txt

 logons.
 It parses these log entries and acts upon them as follows:

- - If the IP address attempts to logon with a username flagged as "block immediately" the IP address is blocked immediately.
+ - If the IP address attempts to logon with a username flagged as "block immediately" the IP address 172.58.109.90 Arlington, Texas, United States  is blocked immediately.

  - If the IP address attempts to logon with more frequently than is allowed in a given time period the IP address is blocked.